mig1984/bashible/README.md

 ## Another example

-In this example, we are going to set two variables and store an output of 'ls' command.
+In this example, we are going to set two variables and store an output of `ls` command.
 Moreover, the output has to be something, otherwise it fails.

 ```bash